erikrose/blessings/README.rst

     from blessings import Terminal

     term = Terminal()
-    print term.create_window(1, 1, 20, 20)
+    print term.move(10, 1)

+Here are some of interest:

+``move``
+  Position the cursor elsewhere.
+Parameters are y coordinate, then x coordinate.
+``move_x``
+  Move the cursor to the given column.
+``move_y``
+  Move the cursor to the given row.

-You can reference any string-returning capability listed on the `terminfo man page`_ by the name under the "Cap-name" column.
+You can also reference any other string-returning capability listed on the `terminfo man page`_ by its name under the "Cap-name" column.

 .. _`terminfo man page`: http://www.manpagez.com/man/5/terminfo/